 Humanity was comfortably ensconced in the enduring and timeless Print Media.
 The multiple centuries old technology of the Print Media gave people the direct access to books, Newspapers, Memos, Journals, filing for history and so much more.

-Then, boom!!
-Computers started trickling into homes in the beginning of the 1990s.
-These huge Desktops with with such low memories unimaginable to us today were not useful for much then.
-They were mainly for Documents, Programming, Some early Video Games and many other things the average person of that time called ‘Geeky’.
+Then, Personal Computers PCs started trickling into homes in the beginning of the 1990s.
+These Desktops with such low memories unimaginable to regular users today.
+PCs were mainly for Documents, Programming, Some early Video Games and many other things the of that for geeks only.
 Of course, Computers then were not connected to the Internet.

-Explaining what the internet was to people was not an easy task.
-I remember a Presenter on ABC News trying to explain what the ‘E Mail’ was in 1994, his description was simply showed he didn’t know what he was talking about and he was not alone, many had no idea of the details of how the internet works.
-We all only knew there is a new way computers can now communicate with one another.
-I just didn’t know how that was going to work… Triple W what?
+Explaining what the internet was to public was not an easy task, a presenter on ABC News tried to explain what the ‘E Mail’ was in 1994, his description was simply showed he didn’t know what he was talking about and he was not alone, many had no idea of the details of how the internet worked.

-Something interesting started in early 2000s, at this time, the internet was beginning to spread like wild fire, Wireless Calls went hyper, we reached the Information Boom!
-For some,the quest for information never stops, in fact we now want to know it all at once, I remember reading books with some light hanging on my chest in bed at night before computers and smartphones.
-That now feels like something I did eons ago.
+Something interesting started in early 2000s, at this time, the internet was beginning to spread like wild fire, wireless calls went hyper, the Information Boom had arrived.
+For some, the quest for information never stopped, I remember reading books with light hanging on my chest in bed at night before computers and smartphones.
+That now feels distant.

 Going to the toilet, an obligation for all at different times.
 According to Jake Heppner on Distractify.com, the life expectancy in America is 78.6 years, as of 2014.